PSModule/Build-PSModule/README.md

 1. Get the list of functions, cmdlets, aliases, and variables to export and set the respective properties in the manifest.
 1. Get the list of modules by searching for all `*.psm1` files in the entire module source folder, excluding the root module and set the `ModuleList` property in the manifest.
 1. Gather information about required modules, PowerShell version, and compatible PS editions from the module source files and set the respective properties in the manifest.
-1. The following values are gathered from the GitHub repo:
+1. The following values are gathered from the GitHub repository:
   - `Tags` are generated from Repository topics in addition to compatability tags gathered from the source code.
   - `LicenseUri` is generated assuming there is a `LICENSE` file on the root of the repository.
-  - `ProjectUri` is the url to the GitHub repository
+  - `ProjectUri` is the URL to the GitHub repository
   - `IconUri` is generated assuming there is a `icon.png` file in the `icon` folder on the repository root.
 1. `ReleaseNotes` currently not automated, but could be the PR description or release description.
 1. `PreRelease` is not managed here, but is managed from [Publish-PSModule](https://github.com/PSModule/Publish-PSModule)